-Lack of Scientific Data
+Lack of Scientific Data Supporting Why AA Works

-There is a lack of scientific data to support how and why this program works.
-Over 75 years of history, the widespread and worldwide fellowship, hundreds upon hundreds of cases where long-term sobriety has been realized – all this should be evidence enough that it works better than anything anyone has come up with so far…still, the 12-step program is not scientific.
+There is a lack of scientific data to support how and why this program works in the addiction treatment recovery process.
+Over 75 years of history, the widespread and worldwide fellowship, hundreds upon hundreds of cases where long-term sobriety has been realized.
+All this should be evidence enough that it works better than anything anyone has come up with so far.
+Still, the 12-step program is not scientific.
 It’s not that it doesn’t work, it’s that there is not sufficient evidence that it does.
-I find it funny when I hear different success rate statistics for various 12-step treatment centers and sober living homes, AA, NA, etc. – as long as I’ve been attending Alcoholics Anonymous, there has been no role call, there are no sign-in sheets or yearly census calculations.
+I find it funny when I hear different success rate statistics for various 12-step residential treatment centers and sober living homes, AA, NA, etc. As long as I’ve been attending Alcoholics Anonymous, there has been no role call.
+There are also no sign-in sheets or yearly census calculations.

-Too Much Talk of God
+Too Much Talk of God and Religion

 12-Step Programs Are Filled with Losers

-Addiction is progressive illness, not a choice.
+Substance Abuse is a progressive illness, not a choice.
 As such, it takes a tremendous amount of courage to ask for help.
 Some people will be able to quit on their own but most people cannot.
 There is strength in numbers and together addicts help each other succeed in sobriety.
-The mind of an addict is constantly telling them they are different, that no one understands, that life will never work out for them.
+The mind of an addict is constantly telling them they are different, that no one understands, and that life will never work out for them.
 Just by the willingness to accept help from another human being, they have overcome a huge obstacle and have placed themselves in a better position to succeed.
 There is no shame in asking for and receiving help.
 The greatest leaders in the world depend on the sage advice of others to move them forward so that they can be more effective.
 Members who need and ask for help are not losers.

 AA is just a microcosm of the macrocosm – what exists in the world is amplified in 12-step rooms.
 There is a saying, “AA is not a hotbed of mental health.”
 Unfortunately, there exists a chasm between the original intentions of the 12-step movement and the outside issues people are expecting AA to resolve for them.
 The intention of AA is to help people to stop drinking, not address trauma or mental illness.
-AA is not intended to be an organization where sponsors assume the role of therapist; it’s not a dating service or a place to solicit a job from another member.
+AA is not intended to be an organization where sponsors assume the role of a therapist; it’s not a dating service or a place to solicit a job from another member.
 Unfortunately, some members are guilty of doing these things.
 AA’s primary purpose is to help another alcoholic achieve sobriety.

 OK, But Do 12-Step Programs Work?